awslabs/damo/USAGE.md

 be represented by the length, color, and height, and whether the values should be represented in logscale or linearscale.

+#### Sorting and Filtering Regions Based on Access Pattern

+By default, `damo show` shows all regions that sorted by their start address.
+Different users would have different interest to regions having specific access pattern.
+Someone would be interested in hot and small regions, while some others are interested in cold and big regions.

+For such cases, users can make it to sort regions with specific access pattern values as keys including `access_rate`, `age`, and `size` via `--sort_regions_by` option.  `--sort_regions_dsc` option can be used to do desscending order sorting.

+Further, users can make `damo show` to show only regions of specific access pattern and address ranges using options including `--sz_region`, `--access_rate`, `--age`, and `--address`.
+Note that the filtering could reduce DAMON's overhead, and therefore recommended to be used if you don't need full results and your system is sensitive to any resource waste.

 `damo status`
 -------------